Breaking Barriers: How UX Can Promote Health Equity & Inclusion

 The role of digital user experience in health equity and inclusion

-Digital user experience (UX) plays a significant role in achieving health equity and inclusion in healthcare.
+Digital user experience (UX) plays a significant role in achieving equity and inclusion in healthcare.
 Access to digital health tools and technologies, such as telehealth, mobile apps, and online portals, has become increasingly important in modern healthcare.
-These digital tools can improve access to healthcare services, enable self-care, and enhance communication between patients and healthcare providers.
+These digital tools can improve access to healthcare services, enable self-care, improve disease prevention, and enhance communication between patients and healthcare providers.

 How UX Can Promote Healthcare Equity and Inclusion_03